SpatialHub-MENDELU/spatial-design-system-docs/src/ar-vr-components/auto-xr.md

 Open the demo below on a WebXR‑capable device (e.g. Meta Quest Pro, iPhone + XRViewer).
 The component will decide whether to start in AR, VR, or stay inline.

+The `auto-xr` component can be used alongside other A-Frame scene properties and components.
+For example, you can still configure the WebXR like optional features or any other scene-level settings.

 <ComponentExample :fixed="true" :hideOutput="true">

 <template #code>